MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ## Define a data set

 Before you define a business process, you need to select the data set that's applicable to that process.
-For example, you might want to analyze only the processes used by one division, Sales.
-You limit the data set for your query by keeping only the  organizational data that applies to your upcoming analysis &ndash; for example, meetings that were organized by people in Sales.
+For example, you might want to answer this question: “How do our sales reps interact with their customers?”

+You start by limiting the data set for your query by keeping only the organizational data that applies to the analysis – in this case, meetings that were organized by people in Sales.

 To define a data set, use the following procedure:

 ### Data set steps